Young at Art

 Young at Art is a studio album by jazz alto saxophonist Jesse Davis.

 Music and recording

-On "East of the Sun", "Davis opens with a moving solo that never loses the lyric", then guitarist Peter Bernstein solos.
+On "East of the Sun", Davis begins with a solo that stays close to the lyric, then there is a solo by guitarist Peter Bernstein.
 "Brother Roj" is a medium-tempo waltz that is "dedicated to Davis' older brother, Roger, who brought Jesse his first alto sax".

 Critical reception

 The AllMusic reviewer wrote that the album is "a fine example of high-quality bebop played by some promising young players", comparing Davis with Cannonball Adderley.
 The Skanners reviewer, commenting on Davis, wrote that "I feel he hasn't allowed himself to fully reach his current limits.
 I hope his next release will hear him loosen the ties to the past and step forward in time".